jelmnainen/arvottaja/README.md

   -h, --help   show this help message and exit
   --page PAGE  Scrape and print data for a single page, useful for debugging
 ```

+## Data exploration
+There is a jupyter notebook in `explorations`.
+It currently uses the provided example data from `asuntojen-hintatiedot`.
+Feel free to duplicate the notebook and change in your data!